jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Liquor herbarum is made of hearbs pounded and pressed, and digested.

-Liquor Mercurii is the balsome of things, in which the vertue of curing or healing consists.
+Liquor Mercurii is the balsome of things, in which the virtue of curing or healing consists.

 Liquor Mumiæ is the fat of a Man.